 In the top right of the search results, click Deep Dependency Graph (next to the Sort drop-down).
 You can set which service to focus on as origin (in pink) and expand and collapse the levels in the diagram.

 Enter a service or operation in the search box to highlight it in the deep dependency graph.

 The system architecture diagrams are based on all the trace data in your system, compiled over a given time frame and refreshed periodically.

 Navigate to System Architecture to see the connected services in your environment in a Force Directed Graph or in a Directed Acyclic Graph (DAG).

 For more information, see the Jaeger system architecture documentation.

-To change the focus and see service dependencies, you can click a node to highlight the segments for the spans that are related to that node.
+Click on one of the nodes to see service dependencies and highlight the spans that are related to that node.

 To make it easier to see values in the graph, you can grab and drag the nodes to rearrange them.